 Summer is for fishing.
-It’s one of our favorite past-times for a reason – there’s nothing like spending a day out in the sun with the tranquil sounds of the water surrounding you.
+It’s one of our favourite past-times for a reason – there’s nothing like spending a day out in the sun with the tranquil sounds of the water surrounding you.
 Alberta has fantastic fishing experiences waiting for you, with up to 10 species lurking in over 100 lakes, ponds and rivers.
 With that in mind, we’ve assembled a dream sampling of some great spots East of Edmonton you should check out for your next fishing outing.
-Before you head out, we suggest you make sure to check our complete list of fishing spots and grab the iFish Alberta app so you can keep up with last minute changes, fishing reviews and updates.
+Before you head out, we suggest you make sure to check our complete list of fishing spots and grab the iFish Alberta app so you can keep up with last-minute changes, fishing reviews and updates.
 Let’s get into it.

 Fishing Charters and Boat Rentals